Estate Planning & Real Estate

 When Real Estate Goes Through Probate in Pennsylvania

 Real estate goes through probate when title is held in the deceased owner’s name alone.
 An executor must be appointed, an estate opened through the Register of Wills, and a fiduciary deed obtained before title can be transferred to an heir or sold to a third party.
 None of that can happen informally.
 The institution that holds the mortgage, the title company at a future closing, and the county recorder all require documentation of a properly administered estate before they will recognize a transfer.
 If the property carries a mortgage, the obligation does not disappear at death.
-See what happens to a mortgage when the owner dies.
+See what happens to a mortgage when the owner dies in Pennsylvania.

 Property held as tenancy in common also goes through probate.
 When one co-owner dies, their fractional share passes through their estate, not automatically to the surviving co-owners.
 It passes wherever the will directs, or to intestate heirs if there is no will.
-The surviving co-owners continue to hold their own shares.
 The deceased owner’s share requires the same probate process as any other estate asset.
+The property must be appraised at its date-of-death fair market value for the Pennsylvania inheritance tax return, and the executor cannot transfer clear title until the estate is opened and inheritance tax obligations are addressed.

 When Real Estate Avoids Probate in Pennsylvania

 Joint tenancy with right of survivorship.
 When two or more owners hold property as joint tenants with right of survivorship, the surviving owner takes full ownership automatically at death by operation of law.
 No probate is required.
 The deed must expressly state survivorship language to create this structure.
 Pennsylvania does not presume joint tenancy from co-ownership alone.
-Pennsylvania sometimes refers to these as survivorship deeds.

 Life estate deed.
 A life estate deed names a remainder beneficiary who automatically receives full ownership at the life tenant’s death.
 Because the remainder interest is created when the deed is recorded, no probate is required to complete the transfer.
 The life tenant retains full use and control during their lifetime but cannot sell or mortgage the property without the remainder beneficiary’s consent.